 We use these wrenches in the shop to build and repair lights.
 Now we are making them available to the public.
 I got the idea from @robinrenzetti on Instagram.
 He's a master of all things mechanical, and according to him, this style is called a "lens wrench" and I'll take his word for it.
 All I know is that they are magic!

-These are 3D printed right here in the shop using carbon-fiber reinforced PETG resin.
+These are 3D printed right here in the shop on our Markforged MKII printer from their proprietary "Onyx" filament (carbon-fiber reinforced nylon).

 Delta Head Wrench:

 These come in pairs and should work on any flashlight with a nominal 1" diameter.
 If you want to try a different angle optic, this is the best way to do it.

 These wrenches have tons of gripping power.
 The bezel only needs to be snug enough to close the gap and NOT unscrew when you remove the head.
 If you over tighten you may damage the threads.
 Make it snug, not tight!